 Head teacher notes , “It’s ok for them to be here but it is still better if not so the kids will learn and be independent.”
 She continues, “Even if they wear their socks or shoes wrong, it is still ok since he or she tried.
 What if he or she realized, ‘Oh it should be this way’ then changed it.
 Then the child will be proud.
 They will say, ‘Mama, I now know how to wear my socks or slippers,’and the mom would be satisfied.
 She would see the improvements in her child.”

-This is a very difficult tension navigate and balance the value of parents involvemn and the need to develop inde in students.
+This is a very difficult tension to navigate and balance the value of parents involvement and the need to develop independence in students.

 Final Reflections: This school serves in a very different context with limitations such as devastating effects of poverty on the community it serve, and the lack of training and experience of the two teachers who volunteer teach.
 In this case more than another explored training, and the consistent presence of MMP staff within the community are significant.
 Other significant factors are the long-standing history of the church’s engagement within the community, and holistic underlying philosophies and values that school holds and instills in their students.